paddyw2/paddyw2.github.io/about.md

 I am currently studying computer science at the University of Calgary.
 My interests include Information Security, Networks, and Software Engineering.

 I have worked previously as a frontend developer and designer.
-I am proficient in Java, Python, C, C++, HTML, CSS, JavaScript, PHP to name but a few.
+I am proficient in Java, Python, C#, and have knowledge of many others, including Ruby, C, C++.

 I also have a degree in Philosophy and English Literature from the University of Glasgow.